kamyashethia/SQLForThePotterhead/Joins.md

 Let's start with some setup and talk about the pets of the wizarding world.
 Students at Hogwarts are allowed to bring with them an owl OR a cat OR a toad.

-Let's consider a table to hold some of the first year students at Hogwarts during Harry's year, with the following columns:
+Let's consider a table to hold some of the students at Hogwarts.
+The table will have the following schema:
 1. `id` : A unique id used to identify a wizarding student
 2. `name` : The student's full name
 3. `house` : Their hogwarts house